s4ke/Master-Thesis/src/md/050-benchmarks.md

 bench^[See \url{https://hackage.haskell.org/package/bench}] tool in version
 1.0.2 which uses criterion
 (>=1.1.1.0 \&\& < 1.2)^[See \url{https://hackage.haskell.org/package/criterion-1.1.1.0}]
 internally.
-All runtime data (mean runtime, max stddev, etc.) was collected with this tool.
+All runtime data (mean runtime, max stddev, etc.) was collected by this tool.

 We used a single node with 16 real cores as a shared memory test-bed